btulabajr/turtleSoccer/README.txt

 		or place turtles in strategic positions.

 	Goaltending Prevention:
-		Turtles are NOT ALLOWED in the goalie box.
+		Turtles are NOT ALLOWED in the goal box.
 This prevents players from lining up all your turtles in front of our goal to defend it.

 	End of game: